clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 Is the product vegan?

-What are the side effects of citrulline malate?
+What side effects does citrulline malate have?

-Nutritional Information
+Nutritional values

-per serving (= 5 capsules)
+(= 5 capsules)

-L-Citrulline Malate 2,9 g
+L-citrulline malate 2,9 g

 of which L-citrulline 2 g